Undefeated FBS college football teams in 2023

 - Last undefeated season: Never

-QB Kaidon Salter has 1,353 passing yards and 337 rushing yards through six games as the Flames lead the CUSA contenders.
+QB Kaidon Salter has 1,493 passing yards and 497 rushing yards through seven games as the Flames lead the CUSA contenders.